joaommeneses/HDS-/README.md

-# To generate the asymetric keys for nodes and client, run in terminal:
+# To generate the asymmetric keys for nodes and client, run in terminal:

 RSAKeyGenerator <private-key-filename> <public-key-filename>